 The 70th anniversary events in Normandy were momentous and certainly captured the attention of world media.
-So once we returned home and after a big sleep we began to think about what else could be done to keep the anniversary going beyond the ceremonies in France.
-There is of course a deep seriousness about those ceremonies, which are tuned towards the theme of ‘Lest We Forget’.
-In contrast we wanted to celebrate the Normandy Veterans who are still with us and do so on British soil before a British crowd.
-What better venue than the Goodwood Revival which is held in Chichester on the historic site of RAF Westhampnett which itself made such a huge contribution towards Operation Overlord.
+So once we returned home (and after a big sleep!) we began to think about what else could be done to keep the anniversary going beyond the ceremonies in France.
+There is of course a deep seriousness about those ceremonies, which are tuned towards the theme of “Lest We Forget“.
+In contrast we wanted to celebrate the Normandy veterans who are still with us and do so on home soil before a British crowd.
+What better venue than the Goodwood Revival which is held on the historic site of RAF Westhampnett in West Sussex, which itself made such a huge contribution towards Operation Overlord.

 Conversations began with the team at Goodwood; the Seat of the Earl of March.
-Right from the beginning we received a very spirited and helpful response to this idea.
-The idea was simple enough: to help a group of Normandy Veterans travel to the Revival and present them to a home crowd.
-The Goodwood Team decided to call the event 'West Sussex at War'.
+Right from the beginning we received a very spirited and helpful response to this idea, which was simple enough: to help a group of Normandy veterans travel to the Revival and present them to a home crowd.
+The Goodwood Team decided to call the event ‘West Sussex at War‘.

 We were invited to provide some wartime history of the veterans due to attend.
-Aiming for 25 veterans, we provided a wartime photograph of each of them.
+Aiming for 25 veterans, we supplied a wartime photograph of each of them.
 This was quite a challenge as cameras and film were not always readily available in those days!
-As the weekend drew nearer we were busy with the finer details of travel arrangements, accommodation, medical support, etc. The outfits were easy enough for the veterans: the usual blazer, polished black shoes, beret and medals.
+As the weekend drew nearer we were busy with the finer details of travel arrangements, accommodation and medical support.
+The outfits were easy enough for the veterans: the usual blazer, polished black shoes, beret and medals.
 However, for the helpers and companions it was more of a challenge to find a 1940s correct ensemble.
 Several veterans travelled to Chichester with their wives, who remembered the turbans and victory rolls very well!

 At around 10am on Saturday 13th September we set off for Southampton in a trusty Carvers coach where we stayed overnight at a very comfortable Premier Inn.
 It was quite an early start the next morning, as we were keen to get on the road early to miss the heavy traffic.
 As it happened, all went well and we arrived at Goodwood shortly after 9am.
 The weather was already glorious and the Goodwood Team had made exacting arrangements, starting with a transfer into the site on two 1950s buses.
 Sitting on those rickety old buses brought memories flooding back and put everyone in the mood for a step back in time!

 For the rest of the morning, the veterans and companions were free to tour the event.
 Some went off to watch the classic car races whilst others strolled around the aviation displays.
-There was plenty to be entertained by and at all times everyone in the group was treated to the best of care.
+There was plenty to be entertained by!

 After the speech, we all noticed hundreds of people at the other end of the track all dressed in 1940s civilian clothing and behind them followed scores of 1940s military vehicles.
 The civilians moved to one side and as the vehicles drove closer they began cheering and waving hankerchiefs as though they were saying ‘bon voyage’ to the soldiers leaving to join the fight.
 Then came our veteran friends one by one in their jeeps down the central lane of the racetrack and all the visitors in the stands joined the applause, many rising to their feet in their enthusiasm to welcome the old soldiers.
 It was quite a moving sight!